-Today is Saturday, the seventeenth of April, 2021, in the second week of Easter.
+Today is Saturday, the 12th of November, 2022, in the 32nd week of Ordinary Time.

 TODAY’S DEVOTIONAL AND PRAYERS

 You rebuke the insolent, accursed ones, who wander from your commandments.
 (Psalms 119:21 ESV)

 Lord our God, we hold to you and to your promise.
 Though much is hidden from us, your voice comes clearly to us proclaiming, “Watch and pray.
 You are to await the day of Jesus Christ your Lord, and you can rejoice now in the midst of strife, distress, fear, and need.”
 We thank you for your powerful Word.
 However long the time of waiting may be, your Word remains eternally and will be fulfilled.
 Your name shall be honored in the proclamation of your Word, your kingdom shall come, and your will shall be done on earth as in heaven.
 Amen.